jmg/elixir/docs/index.rst

 want the opportunity to solicit feedback and contributions from users to make sure that we have ironed out any bugs, missing features, syntax changes, or documentation deficiencies.

-The primary things we would like to resolve before we make our first stable and official release are:

-- TODO